firzen1912/Schnorr-auth/README.md

 ---

-## 6. Future Work
+## 6. Future Work and Conclusion

-Further development could extend this prototype into a fully functional lightweight authentication framework for IoT networks.
-Future directions include:

-* Implementing real client-server communication over TCP, MQTT, or CoAP.
-* Incorporating symmetric encryption for secure message exchange using the derived session key.
-* Extending to multi-party settings or hierarchical trust models.
-* Evaluating performance on embedded hardware such as Raspberry Pi or ESP32 platforms.
-* Exploring advanced zero-knowledge protocols (e.g., Sigma or zk-SNARK-based authentication).

----

-## 7. Conclusion

 This project demonstrates the construction of a secure, mutual authentication protocol combining Schnorr zero-knowledge proofs and elliptic-curve key exchange within the Rust programming environment.
 The resulting implementation highlights the practicality of zero-knowledge-based authentication for lightweight and resource-constrained devices, bridging academic theory and practical cybersecurity applications.

+Future development can extend this prototype into a fully functional lightweight authentication framework for IoT networks.
+Potential directions include:

+1. Implementing real client-server communication over TCP, MQTT, or CoAP.
+2. Incorporating symmetric encryption for secure message exchange using the derived session key.
+3. Extending the system to multi-party or hierarchical trust models.
+4. Evaluating performance on embedded platforms such as Raspberry Pi or ESP32.
+5. Exploring advanced zero-knowledge protocols (e.g., Sigma or zk-SNARK-based authentication).

+These future directions aim to strengthen the system’s real-world applicability and scalability while maintaining its efficiency and security under constrained computational conditions.

 ---